yuetsin/SE-100/document_2/Web_and_Native.md

 On the other hand, you should read the API Documentation your OS developer provides and follow their instructions to make sure they works fine.
 After all, the functionality matters most.

+#### Digression

+Some major web browser developer has announced an experimental function [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).
+It is hoped to solve the functionality lacking issue.
+However since the diversity of browsers and its long-time experimental duration, I don't think it will spread very popular in a short time.

 ## Appendix

 ### JavaScript vs. Swift vs. C++ Result: